Florida Presuit Family Law Resolution

 Expected outcome

-A complete, signed, filed, and judicially-approved Final Judgment that resolves the marital or family law matter on terms you and the other party have agreed to — typically within 90 to 180 days, depending on county processing times and your willingness to move through the back-and-forth efficiently.
+A complete, signed, filed, and judicially-approved Final Judgment that resolves the marital or family law matter on terms you and the other party have agreed to.

 Fee structure